devsio/devsio.github.io/articles/maven-helloworld.md

 Prerequirements:

 * Installed Maven.
-If you havent installed Maven yet check [TODO: Installing Maven]
+If you havent installed Maven yet check [TODO: Installing Maven]()
 * Installed Eclipse.
 * Installed Maven plugin in Eclipse.
-Check [TODO: Installing Maven plugin].
+Check [TODO: Installing Maven plugin]().

+In order to create new project select

+File -> New -> Maven Project
+or
-In order to create new project select File -> New -> Maven Project or File -> New -> Other --> Maven -> Maven Project.
+File -> New -> Other --> Maven -> Maven Project.

-You should be asked to choose workspace location and whether you want to choose an archetype [TODO: Maven Concepts # Archetypes].
+You should be asked to choose workspace location and whether you want to choose an archetype [TODO: Maven Concepts#Archetypes]().
-In case you selected to choose an archtype you'll be offered a list of available archetypes. maven-archtype-quickstart is best choice for simple maven powered java project.
+In case you selected to choose an archtype you'll be offered a list of available archetypes.
+maven-archtype-quickstart is best choice for simple maven powered java project.

-In the next step you need to define an appropriate groupId, artifactId and version [TODO: Maven Concepts # terminology] for your application.
+In the next step you need to define an appropriate groupId, artifactId and version [TODO: Maven Concepts#Terminology]() for your application.
 For the sake of the sample lets enter
+{% highlight %}
  GroupId : io.devs.basic
  ArtifactId : helloworld
  Version: 0.0.1-SNAPSHOT
+{% endhighlight %}

 Afterwards Maven project should be generated.

 Please note the following structure

 {% highlight yaml %}
 - src